Zoopla’s ‘Invest’ channel offers up a slice of the UK property market – for less cost than your monthly council tax bill.

 Once paid in, your cash will be pooled with that of other investors and held in special fund (a combination of a ISA-eligible online platform and a Real Estate Investment Trust or REIT).

-This fund will be used to purchase buy-to-let homes in some of the UK’s biggest cities including Manchester, Birmingham and Leeds – with London set to follow later this year.
+This fund will be used to purchase buy-to-let homes in some of the UK’s biggest cities including Manchester, Birmingham and Leeds – with London set to follow.

 Your investment then tracks movements in these property values – and receives rental income on top to boot.
 And because the account is ISA-eligible, both your income and equity gains will be paid to you free of tax.